About the CCRC

 Michael Tobin – Deputy Public Defender for the State of Wisconsin, where he has been engaged in law reform activities for more than 30 years.
 Mike understands how important collateral consequences are to a defense lawyer’s practice, and he has compiled comprehensive on-line practice materials linking consequences to triggering criminal offenses under state law.

 Sala Udin – Sala is a former Freedom Rider in the Mississippi Delta and current civil rights activist and community organizer in Pittsburgh.
-Following a federal conviction in 1970 for transporting a rifle across state lines (for which he received a presidential pardon in 2016), Sala went on to serve on the Pittsburgh City Council for 11 years, serve as President of the Coro Center for Civic Leadership (Pittsburgh), and co-found the August Wilson Center for African American Culture.
+Following a federal conviction in 1970 for transporting a rifle across state lines (for which he received a presidential pardon in 2016), Sala went on to serve on the Pittsburgh City Council for 11 years, as President of the Coro Center for Civic Leadership (Pittsburgh), and as co-founder of the August Wilson Center for African American Culture.

 Margaret Love, Executive Director and Editor.